aaditey932/Duke-Student-Advisor-Chatbot/README.md

 An intelligent AI-powered agentic chatbot designed to assist students with comprehensive information about Duke University's programs, courses, professors, and events.
 The chatbot leverages multiple specialized tools, databases, and APIs to provide accurate, contextual responses to student queries.

+## Live Deployment

+🚀 **Access the live application**: [Duke Student Advisor Chatbot](http://13.222.34.153:8501)

+The application is deployed on AWS EC2 with Streamlit serving the web interface.

 ## Purpose

 The Duke Student Advisor Chatbot serves as a virtual assistant for students, providing instant access to information about: